elicost/pokedex_js/README.md

 ## Installation and Setup

 This project runs entirely in the browswer, with no additional external applications necessary for the end user.

+## Additional Notes

+Due to my transitioning to a new MacBook in the midst of this project, the file structure of the original GitHub respository was discombobulated.
+Dates of activity listed in this repository change log simply reflect the correction of this error through the transition of code to a fresh repository.